dku-plant-futures/dku-plant-futures.github.io/_posts/2024-08-22-meatless-monday-2024-fall.markdown

 🌿 This semester join us for a special Meatless Monday Lunch + Book Club at DKU!

-📚Starting on August 26, dive into a plant-based feast and a life-changing discussion.
+📚 Starting on August 26, dive into a plant-based feast and a life-changing discussion.
 Do you want to live forever?
 Explore chapters from [How Not to Die: Discover the Foods Scientifically Proven to Prevent and Reverse Disease](https://www.goodreads.com/book/show/25663961-how-not-to-die) by Michael Greger, MD, and uncover the secrets of longevity through nutrition. 🥗